 The effective policies and procedures by the management, expectations by stakeholders, etc., form a part of this parameter.
 Here, the rating agency assesses the quality of leadership and governance.

 Broadly, there are two types of risks involved;

 a.
 Business risk — Includes failure on the part of the management to make it a successful business

 b.
-Financial risk — Financial risk refers to the inability of the business to meet its financial obligations and displaying poor financial health to its stakeholders.
+Financial risk — Financial risk refers to the inability of the business to meet its financial obligations and display poor financial health to its stakeholders.

 5. The Operating Environment